Barry White: 1990s

+Influences

+White's musical influences included artists such as James Cleveland, Ray Charles, Aretha Franklin, the Supremes, the Four Tops, and Marvin Gaye.

+In the early 1980s, White claimed CBS Records contacted him on working with Gaye on his follow-up to his 1982 comeback album, Midnight Love.
+On the day before he was scheduled to meet the Motown icon, he got a call from his friend, singer Jermaine Jackson, that Gaye had been shot dead by his father.

+White covered the Tops' "Standing in the Shadows of Love" for his 1973 debut album, I've Got So Much to Give.

 Acting career

 Over the course of his career, White occasionally did voice-over work for television and movies.
 He voiced the character Brother Bear in the film Coonskin (1975).
 White voiced himself twice in the fourth season of The Simpsons, in the episodes "Whacking Day" and "Krusty Gets Kancelled".

 White played the role of a bus driver for a Prodigy commercial in 1995, and he also portrayed the voice of a rabbit in a Good Seasons salad-dressing-mix commercial, singing a song called "You Can't Bottle Love".
 In addition, he narrated car commercials, including for Oldsmobile, and later on, Jeep.
-White also provided voice-over for Arby's Restaurant commercials on television and radio to promote its Market Fresh menu.
+White also provided voice-over for Arby's commercials on television and radio to promote its Market Fresh menu.
 White narrated Apple's first iBook commercial.
 White made three guest appearances on the comedy-drama television series Ally McBeal, as his music was often featured on the show in dream sequences.